MicrosoftDocs/well-architected/well-architected/service-guides/azure-files.md

 Azure Files is a Microsoft file storage solution for the cloud.
 Azure Files provides server message block (SMB) and network file system (NFS) file shares that you can mount to clients in the cloud, on-premises, or to both.
 You can also use Azure File Sync to cache SMB file shares on a local Windows server and tier infrequently used files to the cloud.

-This article assumes that as an architect, you've reviewed the [storage options](/azure/architecture/guide/technology-choices/storage-options) and chose Azure Files as the storage service on which to run your workloads.
+This article assumes that as an architect, you've reviewed the [storage options](/azure/architecture/guide/technology-choices/storage-options) and chosen Azure Files as the storage service on which to run your workloads.
 The guidance in this article provides architectural recommendations that are mapped to the principles of the [Azure Well-Architected Framework pillars](../pillars.md).

 > [!IMPORTANT]
 >